ledbit/varint/README.md

 We don't measure encoding speed here since it is less relevant for WebAssembly as long as it is reasonable.

+Other desirable properties of a variable-length encoding:

+- Can the length of the whole encoded integer be determined from the first byte?
+  This makes it faster to skip over numbers that are not needed, and it can improve instruction-level parallelism when decoding multiple consequtive numbers.
+- Patchability.
+Is it possible to reserve space for an unknown number, and write it back later?
+This requires a non-canonical encoding where a small number can be encoded with a larger length than strictly necessary.

-Note that the C++ code in this repository is *not production quality*.
-Like most C++ code, it can be tricked into executing _undefined behavior_ by maliciously formed input.
+Note that the C++ code in this repository is *not production quality*, and it can be tricked into executing _undefined behavior_ by maliciously formed input.

 LEB128
 ------